StrucEng-Library-kfmresearch/strucenglib-website/docs/strucenglib_snippets/load_generators/Normalspurbahnverkehr_load_generator.md

 - The x-direction is always parallel to the edge of the plate
 - Walls (constraints) are always parallel to the x and y axis, respectively.

-## Basic functionality
+## Functionality

-The load area is defined using polylines in Rhino.
-The polyline is to be stored in a separate layer (here with the name area_load).
+### Input

+The railways loads are defined using numerical inputs in the function ``Normalspurverkehr_load_generator``.
+Currentley no grafical input via the Rhino user Interface is suppoerted.
+The

+output

 ![BSP_area_load_generator](https://user-images.githubusercontent.com/49633262/226637930-a71a9aa0-46d4-4235-89be-0b1a2d3f2793.png)